- Brain Perfusion Scan

 - Hyperbaric Oxygen Therapy for Wound Healing

-Wounds need oxygen to heal properly, and exposing a wound to 100 percent oxygen can, in many cases, speed the healing process.
+Wounds need oxygen to heal properly, and exposing a wound to 100% oxygen can, in many cases, speed the healing process.

 - Lumbar Disk Replacement

-A lumbar disk replacement is a type of back surgery.
-It involves replacing a worn or degenerated disk in the lower part of your spine with an artificial replacement made of medical-grade metal or a combination of medical-grade metal and medical-grade plastic.
+A lumbar disk replacement involves replacing a worn or degenerated disk in the lower part of the spine with an artificial replacement made of metal or a combination of metal and plastic.

 - Magnetic Resonance Imaging (MRI) of the Spine and Brain

-Positron emission tomography (PET) is a specialized radiology procedure used to examine various body tissues to identify certain conditions.
-PET may also be used to follow the progress of the treatment of certain conditions.
+A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
+It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
+PET scans may also be used to see how well the treatment of certain diseases is working.

 - Skull Base Surgery